harshhh11/React/README.md

 6. formatting, use paranthesis after return statement or put opening tag on the same line as return

-7. To go back to JavaScript World inside JSX we need to use {}, we can't have a statement inside these.
+7. To go back to JavaScript World inside JSX we need to use {}, we can't have a statement inside these, Only expressions

 8. All CSS goes inside a JS Object